 Data received from the 2018 solicitation were processed as described below to prepare for analysis.

 Mapping: Staff reviewed monitoring station locations to determine representative waterbody segments for assessment.
 New monitoring stations were either associated with existing mapped waterbody segments or new waterbody segments were mapped to represent the new stations.
 Waterbody segments were mapped to account for hydrologic features or as described in the Basin Plans.
+If staff were unable to associate a station with a waterbody segment, or the station did not include required metadata, the data or information sourced from the station were not further considered.
+This is in accordance with Section 6.1.2.1 of the Listing Policy.
 The beneficial uses were identified for each waterbody segment.
 Some waterbodies may have been re-segmented, split into additional segments, or had a modification to the waterbody name since the 2014/2016 Integrated Report was approved.
 These and other non-substantive mapping modifications are summarized in Appendix G: Miscellaneous Mapping Changes Report.

 Quality Review: Data quality was evaluated in two ways.
 First, Water Board staff reviewed the quality control information included with each dataset to screen out erroneous or inaccurate entries.
+Erroneous or inaccurate data and information were not further used in making determinations of water quality attainment.
 Second, all datasets were associated with an approved Quality Assurance Project Plan (QAPP), unless the data came from a monitoring program (such as SWAMP) specifically exempted from this requirement by the Listing Policy.
 Only data supported by an approved QAPP, or exempt from the QAPP requirement, were used as primary LOEs to make determinations of water quality standards attainment.
 In the absence of quality assurance documentation, data were used as ancillary evidence and not the basis of a listing decision.
 A list of the datasets and associated QAPPs from the 2018 data solicitation is available in the References Report (Appendix H).

 Other processing: Where applicable, the raw data were mathematically processed to prepare for comparison to water quality objectives, criteria, or other evaluation guidelines.
 For example, the objective may specify an averaging period (annual, weekly, four-day, etc.) or the evaluation guideline may depend on the concentration of another constituent (ammonia and hardness, for example).
 The available data were used to represent concentrations during the averaging period associated with the pollutant and evaluation guideline.
 For example, if only one data point was available during a four-day period, it was used to represent the four-day average concentration for that period.